Investment companies | Annual overview | 07 February 2023

 The factors affecting GCP’s returns over the final quarter of 2022 were discussed on pages 4 and 5.
 The next section shows the influences on its returns over the 12 months ended 30 September 2022.

 Results for the year ended 30 September 2022

 GCP has seen a substantial positive revaluation over its 2022 financial year.

 GCP announced a profit of £62.4m for the year ended 30 September 2022.
 The main drivers of this were the combination of higher energy prices and inflation (the latter of which is partially dependant on the former).
 Operating costs of £12.5m were slightly above the £10.6m figure for the 2021FY, with financing expenses also rising slightly over the year.

 Over the financial year, GCP’s NAV rose to 112.80p per share (ending 30 September 2022), up from 103.92p for the prior year.

-We have discussed the impact of the timing of interest accruals on GCP’s results in past notes. £15.9m of interest was accrued but not received/PIK’d during the financial year.
+We have discussed the impact of the timing of interest accruals on GCP’s results in past notes. £15.9m of interest was accrued but not received/PIK’d (made through a payment in kind) during the financial year.
 In addition, within the cash flow statement, £9.7 of loan interest was capitalised and wrapped up into the amounts settled as part of final loan repayments or disposal proceeds of investments, and a further £13.4m of capitalised loan interest came alongside ongoing debt repayments.
-More information is given on page 25.
+More information is given on page 28.